Nubotics/redux-modules/README.md

 # Reduxify
-A library for defining clear, boilerplate free Redux reducers with propType checked actions.
+A library for defining clear, boilerplate free Redux reducers with typechecked action payloads.

 ## Advantages
 - Proptype checking for your action payloads.